OpenDSA/OpenDSA/RST/en/Yuhui/NonRegular.rst

 is an infinite regular language.

 So, what about a language that was mentioned earlier, with no clear resolution?
 :math:`L_2 = \{a^nb^n | n > 0 \}` is an infinite language.
+[How do we
+know this?]

 **Prove** that :math:`L_2 = \{a^nb^n | n > 0 \}` is not regular.
+The follosing visualization presents Proof 1 for this.

-.. inlineav:: Proof1PumpingLemmaCON ss
+.. inlineav:: Proof1NonRegularCON ss
-   :long_name: Pumping Lemma Proof 1 Slideshow
+   :long_name: Proof 1 Non-Regular Grammar Slideshow
-   :links: AV/VisFormalLang/Proof1PumpingLemmaCON.css
+   :links: AV/VisFormalLang/Proof1NonRegularCON.css
-   :scripts: AV/VisFormalLang/Proof1PumpingLemmaCON.js
+   :scripts: AV/VisFormalLang/Proof1NonRegularCON.js
    :output: show